JoshuaGreen04/foundations-theater-project/README.md

 --Joshua Green--

--Developed visual theme and back-end
+- Developed visual theme and back-end

--No unique actions done
+- No unique actions done

--No custom content
+- No custom content

--I have discovered that I hate coding and never want to do it again
+- I have discovered that I hate coding and never want to do it again

 --Raymond Hudson--

 -

 --Austin Stansell--

 -